MikhailBazhenov/fastfinder/README.md

 # fastfinder
-The program is intended for extraction of sequence from a large FASTA (e.g. genome) file using sequence (chromosome, scaffold) name and start-end coordinates.
+This command-line tool is intended for extraction of sequence from a large FASTA (e.g. genome) file using sequence (chromosome, scaffold) name and start-end coordinates.

 The FASTA file must be first indexed using samtools: samtools faidx genome-file.fasta